Foul Drainage Design

 STP’s are sized generally on site population and the biological loadings that this will produce.
 The size is based on the ‘British Water’ code of practice which stipulates flows, biological loadings and ammonia levels for different types of population usage.

 A standard consent is 30 mg/litre suspended solids, 20mg/l BOD and 20mg/l ammonia, but this could be made tighter by the EA if it is considered that the receiving environment could be affected and this will be very much site specific.
-Detailed guidance on sewage treatment plants is given in BS EN 12566.
+Detailed guidance on foul drainage and sewage treatment plants is given in BS EN 12566.

 The effluent should be discharged into the ground and it will therefore be necessary to carry out ground investigations to determine the soil and sub-strata together with percolation tests.
 The information required by the EA will increase in line with the volumes that will be discharged from the site or if there are any particular environmental issues attached to the site.